SecretFoundation/docs/docs/protocol/encryption-specs.md

 - Its purpose is to make sure that each contract have a unique unforgeable encryption key.
   - Unique: Make sure the state of two contracts with the same code is different.
   - Unforgeable: Make sure a malicious node runner won't be able to locally encrypt transactions with it's own encryption key and then decrypt the resulting state with the fake key.
-- When a contract is deployed (i.e., on contract init), `contract_key` is generated inside the Enclave as follows:
+- When a contract is deployed (i.e., on contract init), `contract_key` is generated inside the enclave as follows:

 ```js
 signer_id = sha256(concat(msg_sender, block_height));